Elinor Florence, Author

 4. Vintage Light Fixtures

 When I was a child I admired this light fixture that hung in the entrance of my grandfather’s house in Battleford, Saskatchewan.
 The old house has long since passed out of the family.
 However, my mother inherited the light fixture and used it in her own entrance for many years.
 After she died in 2017, I brought it home and hung it in my own entrance.
-For some reason, every time I look at it I remember my grandfather’s black Labrador named Dinah, who always ran to greet us when the front door opened and this light went on!
+When I look at it, I often remember my grandfather’s black Labrador named Dinah, who always ran to greet us when the front door opened and this light went on!

 5. Vintage Doors

 For years, the doors sat in a granary on our family farm.
-When we built our house, we stripped the peeling cream-coloured paint and refinished three of them.
+When we built our house, we stripped off the peeling cream-coloured paint and refinished three of them.
 These 15-pane oak doors are 44 inches wide and so heavy that we had to use barn door hangers to support them.
-But they are gorgeous, and I have been told they are worth several thousand dollars each!
-(If anyone wants to buy one of the remaining doors, drop me an email).

 My husband has two of them leading into his home office.